Cauliflower is the star of many keto diet recipes (including this low-carb cauliflower bread). And its popularity is well deserved.

 When it comes to gut health and digestion, fiber is your number one ally.
 Your body doesn’t digest and absorb fiber in the same way it does with other carbohydrates.

-Instead, fiber hangs around in your digestive tract, acting as food for your gut bacteria and aiding in gut health in a variety of ways[*].
+Instead, fiber hangs around in your digestive tract, acting as food for your gut bacteria and aiding in gut health in a number of ways[*].

 This delicious cauliflower recipe has 3.7 grams of fiber in each slice, which not only lowers your net carb intake but also keeps your digestion running smoothly and your gut bugs happy.

-Bulking and softening your stools isn’t the only way that fiber can help you out.
-Getting your daily dose can also improve a number of digestive disorders like heartburn, diverticulitis, hemorrhoids, and duodenal cancer[*].
+Bulking and softening your stools is not the only way fiber can help you out.
+Getting your daily dose can also help against a number of digestive disorders like heartburn, diverticulitis, hemorrhoids, and duodenal cancer[*].

 The majority of the fiber in this cauliflower bread is coming from psyllium husk.
 Psyllium is a great source of both soluble and insoluble fiber.
 If your unsure of the difference, here’s a little breakdown:

 - Insoluble fiber: Stimulates your digestion.
-It adds bulk to your stools and can help the movement of stool through your digestive tract.
+It adds bulk to your stools and can help their movement through your digestive tract[*].

 Psyllium husk may even be helpful if you’re struggling with inflammatory bowel issues.
 In a group of people with active Crohn’s disease, the combination of psyllium and probiotics was found to be an effective treatment[*].